rusticlion/Manastorm/manastorm_codebase_dump.md

     return false
 end

+-- Free all active spells and return their mana to the pool function Wizard:freeAllSpells()
+    print(self.name .. " is freeing all active spells")

+    -- Iterate through all spell slots
+    for i, slot in ipairs(self.spellSlots) do
+        if slot.active then
+            -- Return tokens to the mana pool if #slot.tokens > 0 then
+                for _, tokenData in ipairs(slot.tokens) do
+                    -- Trigger animation to return token to the mana pool self.manaPool:returnToken(tokenData.index)
+                end

+                -- Clear token list (tokens still exist in the mana pool) slot.tokens = {}
+            end

+            -- Reset slot properties
+            slot.active = false
+            slot.progress = 0
+            slot.spellType = nil
+            slot.castTime = 0
+            slot.spell = nil

+            -- Reset shield-specific properties if applicable
+            if slot.isShield then
+                slot.isShield = false
+                slot.defenseType = nil
+                slot.blocksAttackTypes = nil
+                slot.shieldStrength = 0
+            end

+            -- Reset any frozen state
+            if slot.frozen then
+                slot.frozen = false
+                slot.freezeTimer = 0
+            end

+            print("Freed spell in slot " .. i)
+        end
+    end

+    -- Create visual effect for all spells being canceled if self.gameState and self.gameState.vfx then
+        self.gameState.vfx.createEffect("free_mana", self.x, self.y, nil, nil)
+    end

+    -- Reset active key inputs
+    for i = 1, 3 do
+        self.activeKeys[i] = false
+    end

+    -- Clear keyed spell
+    self.currentKeyedSpell = nil

+    return true
+end

 -- Helper function to check if mana cost can be paid without actually taking the tokens function Wizard:canPayManaCost(cost)
     local tokenReservations = {}